-- Critically analyzing social interaction to critique our own lives, society, and other societies.
+- Critically analyzing social interaction to critique our own lives and society.

 - Providing opportunities for intensive study or research into a particular topic of interest for each student.

-- Exploring how important facets of our society, such as religion, art, science, sports, and marriage, shape us and those around us.
+- Exploring how important facets of our society, such as religion, art, science, sports, and marriage, shape us individuals.

 Sociology from a Christian perspective

-Your professors will encourage you to reflect on social life in a positive, redemptive manner informed by a Christian perspective.
+Professors encourage students to reflect on social life in a positive, redemptive manner informed by a Christian perspective.

 Specific courses include topics such as examining the development of Christian social and political ideas since the French Revolution or the dialogue between science and theology.